This module extends CSS Color [css-color-4] to add color modification functions.

 (typically a background, but not necessarily),

-and then second, a list of two or more colors;
+and then second, a list of colors;

-it selects from the list of colors
+it selects from that list

-the one with highest luminance contrast
+the color with highest luminance contrast

 to the single color.